 "I made loads of stuff and at the moment there are boxes of it in my mum's living room which I have to get out of there.
 I think the label thing is going to be really good.
 It's the thing I'm most excited about, just making limited editions of clothes that come out whenever I make something.

 "It's not like a proper label, like how J. Lo or Jay-Z does it with Rocawear.
 It's something a lot more underground."

 Concentrating on the fashion line might temporarily take away from her music side, but M.I.A. says getting away from it for awhile could end up being a creative plus.

 "The thing is, if you're making music, you have to keep your imagination fresh and be excited about something," she says.
 "You shouldn't feel like you have a factory and you're turning stuff out.
 And there's so much pressure in America, especially in the hip-hop mentality, to work like that 24/7."

 Beside the fashion line, looking for a new pad and working on a record label which Interscope Records chairman Jimmy Iovine created for her, M.I.A. says she'll also work on some art projects.
 "I'm not thinking entirely about an album, it's just a matter of what I sing and keep writing and if it turns into an album then that's cool," she says.
 "I think you always have to make music as if you can walk away from it tomorrow."

-Current faves: Gigi, Kendall, Maartje, Lulu.
+Current faves: Gigi, Kendall, Maartje, Taylor.
 All-time faves: Christy ,Kate, Michaela, Rachel,Caroline

 M.I.A. (real name Mathangi "Maya" Arulpragasam)